-The primary objective of the assignment for the Individual Social Safeguards Expert is to offer technical support to the National Project Coordinating Team (NPCT) in the development and implementation of Resettlement Action Plans (RAPs), Social Management Plans (SMPs), and Vulnerable and Marginalized Groups Plans (VMGPs) where applicable.
-Additionally, the Consultant shall provide technical support to all social aspects of the project that include stakeholders' engagement and grievance redress mechanism.
+The primary objective of the assignment for the Individual Social Safeguards Consultant is to offer technical support to the National Project Coordinating Team (NPCT) in the development and implementation of Resettlement Action Plans (RAPs)/Abbreviated-RAPs, Environmental and Social Management Plans (ESMPs), and Vulnerable and Marginalized Groups Plans (VMGPs) where applicable.
+Additionally, the Consultant shall provide technical support to all social aspects of the project that include stakeholders' engagement and grievance management.

-4. Scope of Services
+4. Scope of the Services

-The scope of work is spread in the various participating counties with tenure regularization and infrastructure interventions.
+The scope of the services is spread in the various participating counties with tenure regularization and infrastructure interventions.

-5. Specific Tasks
+5. Specific Tasks of the Assignment